-To give decision-makers fine-grained control over the fairness needs of their specific problem, we introduce a novel criterion, called $\lambda$-Lorenz dominance. $\lambda$-Lorenz dominance operates on the return vectors directly, rather than introducing a weighting over the objectives (such as the Generalized Gini Index \cite{siddique2020learning}).
-Furthermore, by selecting a single parameter $\lambda \in [0, 1]$, $\lambda$-Lorenz dominance allows decision-makers to balance Pareto optimality and Lorenz optimality.
+To give decision-makers fine-grained control over the fairness needs of their specific problem, we introduce a novel criterion, called $\lambda$-Lorenz dominance. $\lambda$-Lorenz dominance operates directly on the return vectors, without objective weights (such as the Generalized Gini Index \cite{siddique2020learning}).
+By selecting a single parameter $\lambda \in [0, 1]$, $\lambda$-Lorenz dominance allows decision-makers to balance Pareto and Lorenz optimality.
 We formally define $\lambda$-Lorenz dominance in \Cref{def:lld}.

 \begin{definition}[$\lambda$-Lorenz dominance] Let $\sigma(\vv)$ be the vector $\vv$ sorted in increasing order.
 Given $\lambda \in [0, 1]$, a vector $\vv$ $\lambda$-Lorenz dominates another vector $\vv'$, denoted $\vv \lld \vv'$ if,